Jiyuan-Yang/paper_lookup/README.md

 ## Introduction

-A simple commend line tool to manage you papers.
+A simple command line tool to manage you papers.
 You could manage papers you've saved in your computer in a more efficient way based on this tool.

 ## Environment